 Qualitative & Mixed approaches

 Ethnographic research has the unrivaled advantage to offer contextually-rich evidence on social relations.
-We examine the benefits and limitations of this approach along with its integration to the analysis of quantitative data in studies of adolescent behavior and cross-cultural practices.
+We examine the benefits and limitations of this approach along with its integration to the analysis of an American urban ghetto.

 Background readings